Campus Ambassador Interview (News on 6)

 What will Campus Ambassadors do?
 Ambassadors will have monthly sessions to learn about colleges and universities within the THE Consortium.
 Following these sessions, Ambassadors will brainstorm how to share the information that they have learned with their high school peers.
 By the end of the fellowship, Ambassadors will be experts on Tulsa’s higher education opportunities and will share their insights at a community event.

 Who can apply?
 Sophomore, junior, and senior high school students from school districts in and around the Tulsa-area are invited to apply.
-Students should have interest in potentially attending college at one of the following institutions: Langston, NSU, OSU-Tulsa, OU-Tulsa, RSU, TCC, or TU.
-Applications are due November 1st.
+Students should have interest in potentially attending college at one of the following institutions: Langston, NSU, OSU-Tulsa, OU-Tulsa, RSU, TCC, TU, or SNU-Tulsa.
+Applications will open each Fall semester.

 What will Campus Ambassadors get out of the experience?
 Serving as a Campus Ambassador will provide students with valuable skills including communication, leadership, and a deep understanding of higher education in Tulsa.
 In developing their plan for how they’ll communicate information to their peers, Ambassadors will have to think critically about the best way to communicate their message to different audiences.